 - Make sure the cat always has access to fresh cold water.

-FAQ - about cats
+FAQ - regarding cats

 Generally, cats are fully grown when they reach 12 months of age.
 However, some of the bigger breeds of cats are only fully developed later.
 When the cat reaches one year of age it is adviseable to switch from KITTEN to ADULT.
 From 4 months to 1 year of age the kitten’s energy requirements do not change, and therefore it is possible to feed the kitten the same amount of food during this time.
-If the kitten is neutralized before one year of age, it is important to be aware that the energy requirements then change and so the amount of food fed needs to be adjusted accordingly.
-However, one needs to be aware that the kitten is still growing even though it is neutralized so it is highly recommended to keep feeding it KITTEN but just smaller amounts.
+If the kitten is neutered before one year of age, it is important to be aware that the energy requirements then change and so the amount of food fed needs to be adjusted accordingly.
+However, one needs to be aware that the kitten is still growing even though it is neutered so it is highly recommended to keep feeding it KITTEN but just smaller amounts.

 From birth and throughout upbringing kittens need safety, love and attention.
 A safe environment gives the kitten best possible conditions for learning and growing.
 Other than that, it is important that the kitten be feed according to its nutritional needs.
 The very rapid growth kittens experience in some periods can be very stressful for them.
 Other than that the immune system in young kittens is not fully developed, thus the microflora can easily become imbalanced.
 ProBiotic LIVE ensures the kitten best nutritional conditions and supplies probiotic bacteria to help maintain a balanced microflora and healthy digestion.
 This way the kitten is given the best conditions for a good start in life.